decentraland/adr/RFC/RFC-9-on-chain-validators.md

 # Abstract

-Remove the content server's Thegraph dependency and enhance access checkers validators to a more decentralized and immutable approach as part of the Decentraland Protocol.
+Evaluates an alternative to validate deployments in the content server to remove the dependency on TheGraph.
+Using an RPC provider and a set of upgradable smart contracts are enough to validate access to the entities being deployed.

 # Introduction

 Remove the usage of subgraphs on behalf of smart contracts to perform validations when deploying entities (access-checkers).
 This removes the dependency with subgraphs and creates an immutable and decentralized way of validating entity deployments that need to query blockchain information.
 The content server will still need to use an RPC provider but this RPC is also used nowadays to validate smart contract wallets' deployments.

 The final goal is to have a set of different upgradable smart contracts managed by the DAO needed that emulates the subgraphs.
+The DAO will be in charge of upgrade them in case of any issue or new logic needed.

-This document also describes a migration approach needed to make profile validations possible.
+**Disclaimer: This document also describes migration ideas needed to make profile validations possible.
+The effort needed for the migration won't be covered.
+It will require a new RFC or ADR describing the migration proposal.**

-## Proposed solution
+## Analysis

-Subgraphs are being used by the content server to get:
+Subgraphs are being used by the content server to check the access to:

-- Scenes
+- LANDs
 - Collections items
 - ThirdParty Wearables
 - Ethereum & Polygon block numbers
-- Profiles
+- Decentraland Names

+There are two type of deploymenys:

+- Organic deployments: the timestamp of the entity is now().
+- Sync deployments: the timestamp of the entity is in the past.
+Mostly using when a catalyst boostrap or needs to catch the latest state.

 The following sections will describe how to use only RPC calls and smart contracts to validate deployments by entity type.